January 9, 2022 – Updated for 2022

 And the newcomer of the year is Watergate.
 This asymmetrical two player tug of war between Nixon and the press was one of the best games I found and played at Gen Con in 2019 and has been a staple of my table ever since.

-Like a lightning bolt, this game crashed into my top 10 last year, instantly blowing my preconceptions about cooperative games out of the water.
+Like a lightning bolt, this game crashed into my top 10 two years ago, instantly blowing my preconceptions about cooperative games out of the water.
 At once an engaging social commentary and a blisteringly difficult cooperative game wrapped in a shell of euro-driven mechanics, there are few games as well-conceived and executed as Spirit Island.

 This might be the newest game on the list, but it rocketed up the charts fast.
 A beautiful production, loaded with interesting decisions, and a clever rondel-driven worker upgrade system, Teotihuacan jumped right into the upper tiers of mid-weight euros for me.